Duloxetine Side Effects

 Applies to duloxetine: oral capsule, oral capsule delayed release

-Check with your doctor immediately if any of the following side effects occur while taking duloxetine:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking duloxetine:Incidence not known

 - Abdominal or stomach pain